spencerwooo/WeatherMeow/README.md

 > Proudly produced by [CatInTheBox.Inc](https://spencerwoo.com)

-This project is to tribute my Java and Android Development teacher [Mr.Jin](http://jinxuliang.com) who is a spectacular man with great knowledge and is willing to give.
+This project is to pay tribute to my Java and Android Development teacher [Mr.Jin](http://jinxuliang.com) who is a spectacular man with great knowledge and is willing to give.

 The APP: **WEATHER MEOW** is basically a simple application to show the current weather.
 It is built according to, but not all based on, **Material Design Guidelines.**

-The main UI is to tribute Apple's App Store Design (iOS 11.3 Version).
+The main UI is to pay tribute to Apple's App Store Design (iOS 11.3 Version).

 # Dependencies